-4. If authentication is successful, the AMF receives SUPI linked with the User Identifier.
-The AMF registers the User Identifier to notify the UDM that the User Identifier is activated and the User Identifier is served by the UE.
+4. The AMF triggers Nudm_UECM_Update service to notify the UDM that the User Identifier is activated and the User Identifier is served by the UE.

+NOTE: If the AMF does not performed registration to the UDM, (e.g. if step 1 is not performed), the AMF can trigger Nudm_UECM_Registration service to register the AMF and notify that the User Identifier is activated.

 The UDM may check whether the User Identifier is used by other UE (i.e. check whether the User Identifier is already activated by other UE).
-If the User Identifier is used by other UE, based on local policy, the UDM either rejects the registration or cancels the registration of old registration by sending Nudm_UECM_DeregistrationNotification.
+If the User Identifier is used by other UE, based on local policy, the UDM either rejects the registration or sends Nudm_UECM_DeregistrationNotification to the other UE which is using the User Identifier to deactivate User Identifier over the UE.

 5. The AMF retrieves User Identity Profile from the UDM by triggering Nudm_SDM_Get by providing User Identifier.
 Based on the received information, the AMF may check whether the UE is allowed to be used by the User Identifier.

-6 If the User Identifier is allowed to get a service with the UE, the AMF sends Registration Accept to the UE with indication that the User Identifier is allowed.
-Otherwise, the AMF notify the UDM that the User Identifier is deactivated and sends Registration Accept to the UE with indication that the User Identifier is not allowed and procedure stops.
+6 If the User Identifier is allowed to get a service with the UE, the AMF sends NAS message e.g. Registration Accept to the UE with indication that the User Identifier is allowed.
+The AMF stores the User Identifier in the UE Context.
+Otherwise, the AMF notify the UDM that the User Identifier is deactivated and sends NAS message e.g. Registration Accept to the UE with indication that the User Identifier is not allowed and procedure stops.

-7. The AMF triggers Nsmf_PDUSession_UpdateSMContext to notify the User Identifier and linked SUPI to the SMF.
+7. The AMF triggers Nsmf_PDUSession_UpdateSMContext to release existing PDU Session(s).

+8. The UE sends PDU Session Establishment Request message.

+9. The User Identify Profile received in step 5 may contain DNNs and S-NSSAIs that the user is permitted to access.
+Based on the information User Identity Profile information and the slices that the subscription is allowed to access, the AMF determines whether to proceed PDU Session Establishment procedure.
+If the AMF determines to proceed, the AMF triggers Nsmf_PDUSession_CreateSMContext and includes the User Identifier.

+NOTE: The DNN and S-NSSAIs that the user is permitted does not override UE's subscription, i.e. DNN and S-NSSAIs that are not available to the UE is not allowed to the user.

-8. The SMF retrieves User Identity Profile from the UDM by triggering Nudm_SDM_Get by providing User Identifier.
+10. The SMF retrieves User Identity Profile from the UDM by triggering Nudm_SDM_Get by providing User Identifier.
 Based on the received information, the SMF may update QoS based on operator policy.

-9. The SMF triggers Npcf_SMPolicyControl_Update to notify the User Identifier and linked SUPI to the PCF.
+11. The SMF may create SM Policy Association with the PCF and includes User Identifier.
 Based on the received User Identifier, the PCF can retrieve the User Identity Profile from the UDR to apply User Identifier specific policy.

-10. The SMF registers the PDU Session to notify the UDM that the User Identifier is using the PDU Session.
+12. The SMF registers the PDU Session to notify the UDM that the User Identifier is using the PDU Session.

+13. The SMF provides PDU Session Establishment Accept message to the UE.

 6.X.4 Impacts on services, entities and interfaces